 - Encouraging, supporting and enabling the team to reach their full potential and performance.

-- Ensuring a collaborative, supportive and empathic culture exists within the team.
+- Nurturing a collaborative, supportive and empathic culture within the team.

 - Constantly keeping the team challenged and away from mediocrity.